freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-information-security-and-quality-assurance/information-security-with-helmetjs/configure-helmet-using-the-parent-helmet-middleware.english.md

 &nbsp;&nbsp;dnsPrefetchControl: false     // disable<br>
 }))
 </blockquote>
-We introduced each middleware separately for teaching purpose, and for ease of testing.
-Using the ‘parent’ <code>helmet()</code> middleware is easiest, and cleaner, for a real project.
+We introduced each middleware separately for teaching purposes and for ease of testing.
+Using the ‘parent’ <code>helmet()</code> middleware is easy to implement in a real project.
 </section>

 ## Instructions